TahaTesser/dotfiles/README.md

 ### `.zshrc`
 - Configures Oh My Zsh with the `apple` theme and `git`/`gh` plugins
-- Exports development tool paths (Java, Android SDK, Go, NVM)
+- Sets `JAVA_HOME` to the Homebrew Temurin 17 JDK and exports Android SDK, Go, and NVM paths
 - Provides placeholders for OpenAI and Anthropic API keys

 ### `ghostty/config`